 Set out a pile of buttons or similar object in a variety of colors.
 Have your child sort the buttons into piles of the same color, such as red, yellow, etc. Talk to your child about the colors they are sorting.
 Sorting is also an important developmental skill that is important for preschoolers to learn.
 Many of these activities can be done at the same time so that they are learning more than one skill at a time.

 Meal time is a great time to talk to your child about colors.
 Foods, especially fruits and vegetables, come in many colors.
-The next time you go grocery shopping get a fruit or vegetable your child has never tried and talk to them about what color it is as they try out the new food.
+The next time you go grocery shopping get a fruit or vegetable your child has never tried and talk to them about what color it is as they try out the new food, and don’t forget to use the best reusable bags for grocery shopping.
 Talk to them about all the different colors on their dinner plate.

 If you are working on one particular color, find as many foods as you can that are that color.
 Your child will think is a fun way to learn their colors.